ThriceGood/HaikuBlog/README.md

 `bin/init_db.sh` to initialize the database.

+## Convenience scripts

 To attach to the rails console run: `bin/rails_console.sh`

-## Convenience scripts

 `./up.sh` will start the containers as daemons.

-`bin/attach_app.sh` will attach to the app containers output.
+`bin/attach_app.sh` will attach to the app container's output.

 `./down.sh` will shut down the running containers